The Australian plague locust (Chortoicetes terminifera) is a damaging, recurrent insect pest of pastures and crops throughout Australia.

 Local Land Services

 Staff from Local Land Services provide advice to landholders on all aspects of locust control.
-Local staff also monitor and report outbreaks; organise landholder control of bands and adults; distribute insecticides and control infestations on travelling stock reserves.
-The Local Land Services Act 2013 assigns Local Land Services the responsibility of ensuring landholders continually suppress and control plague locusts.
+Local staff also monitor and report outbreaks; organise landholder control of bands and adults; distribute chemicals and control infestations on travelling stock reserves.
 Local Land Services also assist NSW Department of Primary Industries in organising aerial control activities.